changeworld/azure-docs.pl-pl/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

     using Microsoft.CognitiveServices.ContentModerator.Models;
     using ModeratorHelper;

-### <a name="add-private-properties"></a>Dodaj właściwości prywatnych
+### <a name="add-private-properties"></a>Dodawanie właściwości prywatne

-Dodaj następujące prywatne właściwości do przestrzeni nazw TermLists, klasy Program.
+Dodaj następujące właściwości prywatnej do przestrzeni nazw TermLists, klasy programu.

     /// <summary>
     /// The language of the terms in the term lists.